priyanshu-arya/Netflix-Recommendation-System/README.md

 # Netflix-Recommendation-System
 I have tried to create a recommender system for the Netflix Dataset.
-This Project tells me the basics how anything can be recommended to the customer/ user.
+I have created a Content Based Recommender System.
+By Using Cosine Similarity Score I have Recommended Movies.

 Kaggle: https://www.kaggle.com/codoes/netflix-recommender-and-eda/notebook (Running File in Kaggle)